nafeescse/Assignment-5-12-/README.md

 ## 2. How do you create and insert a new element into the DOM?

 - First create a new element by using document.createElement() and set its value using innerHTML or innerText.
-Then select a parent element by using any method and finally insert the new element into the parent element by using .appendChild() method.
+Then select a parent element by using any method and finally insert the new element into the parent element as the last child by using .appendChild() method.

 ## 3. What is Event Bubbling and how does it work?